c0rnch1p/Dummy/readme.md

 ```shell
 cd 'Dummy' && ./'install.sh'
 ```
+Binaries are created in "$HOME/.local/bin" and '/bin', then the program directory is copied to '/usr/share'.
 #### Windows
 Go grab git bash if not installed 'https://git-scm.com/download/win'.
 Open Git Bash and follow steps for MacOS and Linux.